 All methods require internet access.
 You cannot share your data with CrewLounge PILOTLOG offline.
 Batch import (multiple files at a time) is not possible, you must share or email the files one-by-one.

 Choose the method that is most convenient for you.
 Here is an overview, the details are outlined further down in this article.

-You can push the EFB data from the company iPad to your personal iOS device via AirDrop (iOS, MacOS) or SnapDrop (Android, Windows PC) and then import the data with the CrewLounge PILOTLOG app on that device.
+Push the EFB data from the company iPad to your personal device via AirDrop (iOS, MacOS) or SnapDrop (Android, Windows PC) and then import the data with the CrewLounge PILOTLOG app on that device.

 Read more about the EFB Share method below.